That's So Raven: Development

-In the early 2000s, The Walt Disney Company's pay television network Disney Channel experienced success with single-camera comedy series Even Stevens and Lizzie McGuire, and others that were also aimed at a pre-adolescent audience.
+In the early 2000s, The Walt Disney Company's pay television network Disney Channel experienced success with single-camera comedy series Even Stevens (2000–2003) and Lizzie McGuire (2001–2004), and others that were also aimed at a pre-adolescent audience.
 That's So Raven was intended to appeal to a family audience while having a female character in the comedy lead role.
 Michael Poryes and Susan Sherman created the series.
 Sherman first conceived the idea of a buddy comedy for a pre-adolescent audience, and she and Poryes decided to base it around the idea of being able to see the future, which they thought would interest young viewers.

 The creators pitched the concept to network executives under the working title The Future is On Me and later as Absolutely Psychic.
 Poryes said at her audition, Raven-Symoné read for the role of the lead character and for the comedic best-friend character Chelsea, and that she wanted to play Chelsea.
 Subsequently, a pilot episode in which she starred as the best friend rather than in the central role was filmed but after the test audience responded well to her and producers were impressed, the program was re-written with Raven-Symoné in the main role.
 Test audiences also responded favorably to the show's supernatural premise and its comedy.
 The series was also retitled That's So Raven.
 Poryes also served as an executive producer alongside David Brookwell and Sean McNamara, who concurrently produced Even Stevens for Disney Channel.
 Their joint company, Brookwell McNamara Entertainment produced the program in association with the network.
 That's So Raven became Disney Channel's first multi-camera sitcom.
 The series is centered on an African American family in a deliberate attempt to represent the diversity of the network's audience.

 That's So Raven and Raven-Symoné's involvement as the titular character Raven were announced in a press release in November 2001.
 Twenty-one episodes were ordered for the first season, which began filming in Los Angeles, California, in the same month.
-The series was initially expected to premiere in early 2002 but the whole first season was filmed before it aired on television.
-The premiere broadcast of That's So Raven, which included the first four episodes of the series, occurred on Friday, January 17, 2003.
+The whole first season was filmed before the series began airing on television.
+That's So Raven was initially expected to premiere in the fall of 2002, however, the premiere broadcast of the series occurred on Friday, January 17, 2003.
+The broadcast included the first four episodes of the series.